willkg/douglas/docs/comments.rst

 Summary
 =======

-Pyblosxom does not come with comments functionality built-in.
+Douglas does not come with comments functionality built-in.
 There are several ways you can add comments functionality to your blog.
 This chapter talks about those.